Geographical accessibility

 Admission requirements and choice of school

 The Education Act stipulates that the compulsory school attendance starts at the beginning of the school year following the child's sixth birthday, unless he/she is granted a postponement.
 Exceptionally, also a child younger than six years of age may be admitted to compulsory school attendance.
 On the contrary, a high number of parents is choosing to postpone the beginning of school attendance for their children.
-A pupil satisfies their compulsory school attendance at the basic school (základní škola) established by a municipality or a union of municipalities located in the school catchment area where the pupil has permanent residence (local school) unless the legal guardian selects for the pupil a school other than the local school.
+A pupil satisfies their compulsory school attendance at the basic school (základní škola) established by a municipality or a union of municipalities located in the school catchment area where the pupil has permanent residence (local school) unless the legal representative selects for the pupil a school other than the local school.
 (For more, including Satisfying Compulsory School Attendance Abroad or in a Foreign School in Czechia, see Compulsory school attendance in Chapter 2.)

 In public and state schools, following rules apply: Teacher's interview with a child lasts for a maximum of 20 minutes.
 It focuses on motivating the child for school attendance and an indicative assessment of his/her school readiness.
 If the school prepares other activities related to the indicative assessment of the child's school readiness in the form of a game or other appropriate form, the duration is up to 60 minutes.
 The child's readiness for school is assessed in relation to the expected outcomes of the education areas of the Framework Education Programme for Pre-primary Education.
 From January 2023, the private and denominational schools do not have to follow these rules and they can also set the child's presence at enrolment as on of the criteria for acceptance.